lamhq/tech-notes/pages/devops/aws/2-compute/5-load-balancer.md

 - Support **round-robin** routing algorithm.
 - Support **least outstanding** request routing algorithm.
 If the requests to the backend vary in complexity where one request may need a lot more CPU time than another, then the least outstanding request algorithm is more appropriate.
 - Support **sticky sessions**.
 Allow requests to be sent to the same backend server (uses HTTP cookie to track)

+Limitations:
+- Only support HTTP/HTTPS.
+SSL/TLS server certificate must be deployed to decrypt requests before sending to targets

 ### Network Load Balancer (Layer 4)